nocproject/noc/docs/index.md

       ETL interface allows to import data from existing systems.
       DataStream API and NBI interfaces provide services to other system.
     link: integration
+  - title: Vendor-agnostic
+    description: >
+      Break free from vendor limitations.
+With support for 100+ vendors and ongoing expansion, experience true vendor-agnostic solutions for flexible network management
+    link: vendor-agnostic
+  - title: Open-source
+    description: >
+      Embrace the power of open source.
+NOC is distributed under the BSD License, fostering collaboration within a vibrant and extensive community
+    link: open-source
+  - title: Microservices Architecture
+    description: >
+      Microservices architecture with flexible processing pipelines
+      offers great amount of flexibility, customization and load balancing.
+    link: microservices
+  - title: Webscale
+    description: >
+      Scale as you go.
+Starting from simple single-node installation and up to clusters controlling world’s largest networks with a million of objects.
+    link: webscale
+  - title: Big Data
+    description: >
+      Introduces Big Data analysis to the Network Management.
+      Builtin analytics database and provided BI tools allows to
+    link: big-data
 ---
 Welcome to the NOC!